ignarru/landing-cloudfare/README.md

 adjust `SERVICES_EXTRA_OFFSET` in `client/src/lib/constants.ts`.
 The values
 define the mobile and desktop offsets used when scrolling to the section.

+## Proceso scroll offset

+Similarly, the **Proceso** navigation link relies on `PROCESS_EXTRA_OFFSET` in `client/src/lib/constants.ts`.
+Tweak these values if the heading of the process section is hidden behind the navigation bar on mobile or desktop.

 ## License

 This project is distributed under the [MIT license](LICENSE).
 The same license is